 The Ultimate Beginner's Guide to Squarespace

-The fluid engine revolutionised Squarespace after the much-publicised launch in 2022, making website design more intuitive, faster, and smoother than ever before.
+The fluid engine revolutionised Squarespace after the much-publicised launch in 2022, making website design more intuitive, faster, and smoother.

 With the fluid engine, creating a stunning website has never been easier.
 No more worrying about complex coding or spending hours on design when you can drag and drop elements into place.
 The best part?
 Getting started on Squarespace has never been easier.
 With free tutorials and blogs, anyone can easily learn how to design a professional website.
 Plus, for those looking to become Squarespace designers, the new Moonshot series launching in May 2023 provides a definitive course that covers everything from basic to advanced Squarespace design techniques.
 And yes, that will be featuring the Squarespace Fluid Engine!